 Why one tool is not enough for data collection

 Let’s try to collect data from three different tools:

-- From the Site Audit Tool in Rush Analytics, we will upload all the pages that are open to search engine crawlers;
+- From the SEO Audit Tool in Rush Analytics, we will upload all the pages that are open to search engine crawlers;

 - The next step is to find all the pages with views in Google Analytics;